department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

     * **type** [required]: The component type.
 Possible values include: `website`, `service`, `library`, etc.
     * **lifecycle** [required]: The current development status for the component.
 Possible values include: `experimental`, `production`, `deprecated`, etc.
     * **owner** [required]: The team that owns the event-consuming component.
 If this is set to the name of a GitHub team within the VA's GitHub organization, this field will link to a page with details about the team in CODE VA.
     * **subscribesToEvent** [required]: An array of strings.
 Each string must match the `metadata.name` value of a producer's `catalog-info.yaml` file.
-This field is used to relate the component to the events that it consumes.
-All consumers of an event will be displayed on the Event Details page.
+This field is used to relate the component to the events that it consumes and to display the component on each related event's CODE VA catalog entry.

 See [Backstage's Component documentation](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-component) for more information about additional optional fields.